 Ben-My-Chree

-- Categories: ghost town and locality
+- Categories: ghost town, locality, residential building, and building

 - Location: Stikine Region, British Columbia, Canada, North America